Cleaning tips for pet-owners

 If paw prints do make it onto hard floors or tiles, they can be easily removed with a floor cleaner.

 When it's raining outside, it's not unusual to find paw prints from cats and dogs on carpets and upholstery.
 But don't worry – you don't have to rush to clean off flecks of mud.
-Simply let it dry, then remove the coarse dirt and clean flecks on the fibres with water.
-If the dirt turns out to be stubborn, a spray extraction cleaner can also be used for cleaning carpets and upholstery cleaning.
+Simply let it dry, then remove the coarse dirt and clean flecks on the fibers with water.
+If the dirt turns out to be stubborn, a spray extraction cleaner can also be used.

 Cat litter?
 No problem

-If you want to prevent cat litter from being spread around the room in the first place, choose a litter box with a rim that protrudes inwards quite a way.
+If you want to prevent cat litter from being spread around the room in the first place, choose a litter box with a rim that protrudes inwards.
 This is a highly reliable way of ensuring that cat litter stays inside the litter box.